ixials/bird-counts-25/README.md

 1. Each notebook begins with an installation cell that installs required Python packages.
 Run this cell first.
 2. Set parameters in the cell labeled **## Setting parameters**.
 3. Run helper/setup cells under **Helper functions**.

-4. Analysis cells (the rest of the notebook) can be run.
+Then the rest of the notebook can be run!